marcelnicolay/simplexml/README.rst

 SimpleXML - encoder/decoder
 ======================

-SimpleXML is a simple and fast XML encoder/decoder for Python
+SimpleXML is a simple and fast XML encoder/decoder for Python.
+He use xml.dom.minidom present in python 2.6 or later

 Installing
 ==========